microsoft/AzureMonitorAddonForSplunk/README.md

 ### <a name="powershell"></a>Azure configuration for Windows users ###

+#### Requirements ####

+* Azure PowerShell, which you can download from [here](https://www.microsoft.com/web/handlers/webpi.ashx/getinstaller/WindowsAzurePowershellGet.3f.3f.3fnew.appids).
+The script was tested with version 5.7.0 of the Azure PowerShell cmdlets running on Windows Server 2016.
+* The following resource providers must be registered in your Azure subscription.
+You can find out which resouce providers are registered in your subscription using the command `Get-AzureRmResourceProvider | Where-Object { $_.RegistrationState -eq "Registered" } | Select ProviderNamespace`.
+  * Microsoft.Authorization
+  * Microsoft.EventHub
+  * Microsoft.KeyVault
+  * Microsoft.Storage
+  * microsoft.insights

+#### Configuration Steps ####

 1. Open `.\scripts\azure-setup.ps1`.
 Replace the variables at the top of the script with values from your environment.
    * `$subscriptionId` : Your Azure subscription Id.
    * `$tenantId` : The tenant / directory Id for your Azure subscription.